MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-webstore.md

    For more information, see [Auto-update extensions in Microsoft Edge - Microsoft Edge Development](/microsoft-edge/extensions-chromium/enterprise/auto-update).

 8. Upload the completed XML file to a location where it can be downloaded from, noting the URL.
-This URL will be needed when you install the extension using a group policy.
+This URL is needed when you install the extension using a group policy.
 See [Distribute a privately hosted extension](#distribute-a-privately-hosted-extension).

    > [!IMPORTANT]
    > The hosting location for the extension doesn't need authentication.
 It needs to be accessible by user devices wherever they might be used.